-ANK Audiokits DAC 2.1 Level A and B
+ANK Audiokits DAC 2.1

 Non Oversampling Digital-to-Analog Converter

-Even though the Dac 2.1 A is our lowest priced DAC, it hits well above it's price point and is a true audiophile DAC in it's own right.
+Even though the Dac 2.1 is our lowest priced DAC, it hits well above it's price point and is a true audiophile DAC in it's own right.
 It is also a great investment as it can later be upgraded all the way up to the top of the line DAC 4.1.

 To complete the pure digital to analogue design of the DAC 2.1 the digital board uses the Audio Note Non Oversampling architecture for sonic purity and has No Analog Filtering (analog filtering has been totally removed).
 We have found Oversampling and having Analog Filtering in the signal path has a marked detrimental effect on sound quailty.